 Myra Batchelder is a non-profit leader with over 15 years experience.
 She led programs and projects at national and international non-profits for over a decade, with a focus on policy and advocacy efforts to ensure sexual and reproductive health, rights, and justice and economic justice.
 In 2012, she launched her own consulting company.
 Over the past five years, she has consulted with global, national, and local nonprofits and foundations, with a concentration in women’s rights and sexual and reproductive health, rights, and justice.
-Her clients include: Women Deliver, Center for Reproductive Rights, Reproductive Health Technologies Project, American College of Obstetricians and Gynecologists, Ipas, What Works for Women and Girls, and Ibis Reproductive Health.
+Her clients include: Women Deliver, Center for Reproductive Rights, Reproductive Health Technologies Project, American College of Obstetricians and Gynecologists, Ipas, New Venture Fund, What Works for Women and Girls, and Ibis Reproductive Health.

 Previously, Myra helped oversee the International Consortium for Emergency Contraception, based at Family Care International.
-For four years, she directed two national programs at the National Institute for Reproductive Health, based at NARAL Pro-Choice New York, to expand reproductive health care access for low-income women and improve sex education policies.
+For four years, she directed two national programs at the National Institute for Reproductive Health to expand reproductive health care access for low-income women and improve sex education policies.
 She also served as Policy Analyst for the Economic Opportunity Program at Demos, a national public policy organization, and as Community Advocacy Manager at the Sexuality Information and Education Council of the United States (SIECUS).
 For her work at SIECUS, she was selected by Kaiser Family Foundation and MTV as one of the the "Top 40 HIV/AIDS Activists Under 30" worldwide.
 After college, she was awarded a competitive research fellowship at the Center for Law and Social Policy in Washington DC, working on the intersections of reproductive health and welfare reform.